 Jordan Harbinger: [01:06:42] Oh man, you’ve lived a hell of a life so far.
 So what’s next for you?

-Darren Prince: [01:06:45] What’s next for me, man?
-I mean, I’m just happy.
-Like we talked about today, but I find my real self-man and be out there.
+Darren Prince: [01:06:45] What’s next for me?
+Man, I mean, I’m just happy.
+Like we talked about today, but I find my real self, man, and be out there.
 The business is going to take care of itself.
 I’m always going to be a hustler.
-My clients know that about me but it’s about the recovery.
-Just getting my message out there around America, around the world, to show kids, adults, whoever it might be that help and recovery exist and no matter what you’re going through.
-There’s nothing that makes me happier than getting front of a live audience and knowing that the lights come on in somebody’s eyes and I find one person in that crowd who’s life gets changed.
+My clients know that about me.
+But it’s about the recovery.
+Just getting my message out there around America, around the world, to show kids, adults, whoever it might be that help and recovery exist, and no matter what you’re going through.
+There’s nothing that makes me happier than getting in front of a live audience and knowing that the lights come on in somebody’s eyes and I find one person in that crowd whose life gets changed.
 Because I’ve been given a gift.
-Sobriety and recovery are a gift and I got to work hard every single day, going to my meetings and giving back.
+Sobriety and recovery are a gift and I’ve got to work hard at it every single day, going to my meetings and giving back.
 I had a random message on Instagram this morning at 7 o’clock this morning, a guy in New York.
 “Hey, man, can you call me?
 I’m struggling.
 I’m very inspired by your post.”
 I dropped everything.
-I put up conference calls.
-That’s how I build self-esteem by doing esteemable acts.
-That’s how I could tell you that there is no more imposter syndrome because I know the real Darren Prince.
-I finally arrived in a spot where most people never get to in their lifetime and what a feeling it is at 49 years old.
+I put up a conference call.
+That’s how I build self-esteem, by doing esteemable acts.
+That’s how I could tell you that there is no more imposter syndrome, because I know the real Darren Prince.
+I finally arrived to a spot where most people never get to in their lifetime, and what a feeling it is at 49 years old.
 When I look at how I was at 29 years old, at 19 years old, you’re never too old to make that change.
 This is the greatest thing I’ve done for myself in a long span of time.
-You know that the agent life, that’s a good, great man.
-That’s bullshit.
+You know that the agent life, man, that’s bullshit.
 That’s not why I was put on this Earth.
-This right here, and like I said everything I do and get this message out there.
-This is my calling.
+This right here — and like I said, everything I do to get this message out there — this is my calling.
 I found myself.